rodhfr/intelcpu-amdgpu-passthrough/README.md

 https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso

 ## First, enable IOMMU on your bootloader
-Chances are your distro will use another booloader like grub, so search your parameters and be sure to do the next steps corretly for each boot loader.
+Chances are your distro will use another booloader like grub, so search your parameters and be sure to do the next steps corretly for each bootloader.
 [Gentoo Wiki writes about grub bootloader config file ](https://wiki.gentoo.org/wiki/GPU_passthrough_with_libvirt_qemu_kvm)

-There is two ways of editing the bootloader the recommended way is to update via `sudo kernelstub -a "intel_iommu=on iommu=pt video=efifb:off"` more about `kernelstub --help` but i will teach the messy way additionally
+There is two ways of editing the bootloader the oficial way for POP-os with systemd-boot is to update via `sudo kernelstub -a "intel_iommu=on iommu=pt video=efifb:off"` more about `kernelstub --help`

+The Manual Way:
 1) Pop-OS 22.04 use systemd-boot so the config file will be into /boot/efi/loader/entries folder
 2) Login into root user `sudo su -`
 3) `cd` into /boot/efi/loader/entries and `ls` to see the config file.